pmean/build-website/text/00/nnt.md

 2000-01-27).**

 *Dear Professor Mean, How are patients and their doctors supposed to decide whether a research finding has practical significance?
-Why don\'t the medical journals make things clearer?*
+Why don't the medical journals make things clearer?*

-> You\'re hoping for clarity from medical profession?
+> You're hoping for clarity from medical profession?
 These are the
-> folks who take a simple ear ache and call it \"otitis media.\" To
+> folks who take a simple ear ache and call it "otitis media."
+To
-> them, a runny nose is \"rhinorhea\" and a tummy ache is
+> them, a runny nose is "rhinorhea" and a tummy ache is
-> \"gastrointestinal distress.\" It\'s enough to make me produce
+> "gastrointestinal distress."
+It's enough to make me produce
 > lacrimal secretions.

 > In fairness to these folks, though, they do realize that practical
 > interpretation of the medical research is difficult.
 They are trying
 > to change it.
 There are two important changes that we are starting to
 > see in medical research papers.
 First, they have learned that **you
-> can\'t ignore the size of the effect and focus only on the statistical
+> can't ignore the size of the effect and focus only on the statistical
 > significance**.
 Since confidence intervals provide information about
 > both the size and significance, many journals include them instead of
 > p-values.